 A powerful BI strategy takes conversations beyond simple collaboration.
 In a true analytics culture, a community of practice emerges.
 These are not just user groups or support groups -- communities focus on excellence beyond what is needed to just do the job.

 As part of a BI program, we want to discover useful data insights and build informative data visualizations, well-designed dashboards and compelling data stories.
 We do so by generously sharing ideas and techniques among committed business users -- enthusiasts, really -- across organizational boundaries.

 7. Look beyond basic BI capabilities

-A sound BI strategy can deliver your business objectives: reduced costs, business growth, higher customer engagement, better retention and so on.
+A sound BI strategy can support the company mission and deliver your business objectives: reduced costs, business growth, higher customer engagement, better retention and so on.
 A great strategy looks further out and prepares your organization for different, more complex futures.
 Do you see opportunities to experiment with voice integration, AI, process automation or augmented reality interfaces?
 These technologies are here now and increasingly used in enterprises.